nervosnetwork/docs.nervos.org/website/docs/tech-explanation/glossary.md

 ### Full Address

-An address format used on Nervos that includes the full code hash of the lock script associated.
+An address format used on Nervos that includes the full code hash of the Lock Script associated.

 #### See Also